PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - `UBOOT_ENTRYPOINT = "0xabcdefab"`.
 This symbol specifies the U-Boot entry point called by OP-TEE, for example.
 - `UBOOT_DTB_LOADADDRESS = "0xabcdefab"`.
 This symbol specifies the memory address where the U-Boot DTB is loaded into memory.
 - `UBOOT_SIGN_ENABLE = "1"`.
 This symbol enables FIT image signing of subcomponents by `u-boot-mkimage`.
 - `MBL_WKS_BOOTLOADERxxx = "xxx"`.
-These symbols are used to set the offsets, sizes and filenames of bootloaders used in `mbl.wks.in`.
+These symbols are used to set the offsets, sizes, filenames and banked options of bootloaders used in `mbl.wks.in`.
 See `meta-mbl/meta-mbl-distro/classes/mbl-partitions.bbclass` for details.
+- `MBL_WATCHDOG_TIMEOUT_SECS`.
+This symbol is to set the max hardware watchdog timeout in seconds.

 [Partitioning software components into FIP/FIT image](../develop-mbl/bsp-sys-arch.html#2-3-partitioning-software-components-into-fip-fit-images) specifies that the Linux kernel image is packaged into a FIT image, so the kernel FIT image can be written to a [dedicated partition](../develop-mbl/bsp-sys-arch.html#2-4-flash-partition-layout) and independently updated.
 FIT image generation is achieved using the `linux*`, `kernel.bbclass`, `mbl-fitimage.bbclass` and `kernel-fitimage.bbclass` entities shown in [Figure 4.0](../develop-mbl/bsp-recipe.html), and by setting the symbols `KERNEL_CLASSES` and `KERNEL_IMAGETYPE`.
 See [linux*](../develop-mbl/bsp-linux.html#kernel-bbclass-openembedded-core-support) and [the `kernel-fitimage.bbclass` subsection](../develop-mbl/bsp-linux.html#kernel-fitimage-bbclass-and-mbl-fitimage-bbclass) for more details.

-See [Example: imx7s-warp-mbl BSP recipe/package relationships](../develop-mbl/bsp-example.html#example-imx7s-warp-mbl-recipe-package-uml-diagram) for details on the `${MACHINE}.conf` file for `imx7s-warp-mbl`.
+See [Example: imx7d-pico-mbl BSP recipe/package relationships](../develop-mbl/bsp-example.html#example-imx7d-pico-mbl-recipe-package-uml-diagram) for details on the `${MACHINE}.conf` file for `imx7d-pico-mbl`.

 ## ${machine}.conf: the community BSP control file